 Pin #4: To hang these on the wall, I tried this technique, which works well as long as you can get the pop tab off the can with the little internal ring intact.
 The link above has a link to a method for getting the ring off every time, I guess.
 To be honest, I don't even have this pinned--I remember seeing it on Pinterest, but couldn't find it there, so found the source directly, but for some reason it won't let me pin from that site?
 I don't know.
 Anyway, luckily we had pop tabs in the house from Liam's birthday party last weekend--normally we don't drink soda so the timing was right!

 Here they are hanging on the wall above the changing table.
-Iris couldn't help getting in the picture.
+Little Sister couldn't help getting in the picture.

 |Surveying her domain|